Havelock is the perfect holiday spot for those in the mood for an indulgent and ultra-romantic getaway within India!

 5. Take A Walk At The Private Beach

-Meanwhile, Symphony’s private beach itself is surreal – humongous and uncrowded.
-It was indeed our duty to exploit all the facilities provided by the resort, to the most.
+Meanwhile, Symphony’s private beach itself is surreal – beautiful and uncrowded.
+It was our privilege to exploit all the facilities provided by the resort, to the most.
 Do you think we can let them down?
 We didn’t. 😉

 We spent quite some time at the private beach, sunning ourselves and walking around for post-lunch lazy walks.
 It’s just perfect for romanticizing and watching the sun go down together.
 You are bound to fall in love with their private beach!